yonisabdull/city-energy-pipeline-v1/README.md

 The pipeline includes basic data cleaning, schema checks, type enforcement, database loading, SQL analysis, bar-chart reporting, and a UK emissions density map.

-I chose emissions data because it’s a real-world issue where data matters.
+I chose emissions data because it's a real-world issue where data actually matters.
 Local authorities make policy decisions using datasets like this, so it felt meaningful to work with.
-I've also been interested in sustainability from my time as a Sustainability Coordinator, so exploring a dataset connected to local environmental impact felt like a natural fit.
+I've also been really interested in sustainability ever since I worked as a Sustainability Coordinator, so exploring a dataset connected to local environmental impact felt like a natural fit.

 ---

 ## Project overview